Your Name Engraved Herein: Box-office

+Critical response

+On Rotten Tomatoes, a review aggregator site, the film has a rating of 90%, with an average score of 7.3/10.

 Teo Bugbee of The New York Times reviewed the film, stating, "The director, Patrick Liu, has an eye for the way that physical desire manifests itself: the gestures of affection, the postures of people pretending not to acknowledge each other.
 He doesn’t rush the romance between the boys, and his patience allows the actors to develop believable chemistry.
 Though the movie could coast on the appeal of handsome faces and stolen trips to Taipei, Liu gives texture to their pretty pining."

 Writing in Yahoo Lifestyle SEA, Teng Yong Ping suggests the "touching telephone call scene where Jia-han plays a love song he wrote for Birdy (the award-winning theme song) would likely turn on the waterworks for many viewers."
 However, Teng finds that the "heartfelt romantic storyline" is confused when "the last act of the film inexplicably fast-forwards the timeline by 30 years and transports the characters, now adult and played by Leon Dai and Jason Wang, to a current-day setting in Quebec City on the pretext of them attending the funeral of their former teacher, Father Oliver.
 This odd screenplay choice could be due to the film being partly funded by the Canadian government."